SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         reduction.
     * Save the visualization to a file in the `reports/figures/` folder.

-12. (Optional) Feel free to create more files/visualizations (what about investigating/explore the data distribution?)
+11. (Optional) Feel free to create more files/visualizations (what about investigating/explore the data distribution?)

-13. Make sure to update the `README.md` file with a short description on how your scripts should be run
+12. Make sure to update the `README.md` file with a short description on how your scripts should be run

-14. Finally make sure to update the `requirements.txt` file with any packages that are necessary for running your code (see [this set of exercises](../s1_development_environment/package_manager.md) for help)
+13. Finally make sure to update the `requirements.txt` file with any packages that are necessary for running your code (see [this set of exercises](../s1_development_environment/package_manager.md) for help)

 That ends the module on code structure and `cookiecutter`.
-We again want to stress the point that `cookiecutter` is just one template for organizing your code.
+We again want to stress the point of using `cookiecutter` is not about following one specific template, but instead just to use any template for organizing your code.
 What often happens in a team is that multiple templates are needed in different stages of the development phase or for different product types because they share common structure, while still having some specifics.
 Keeping templates up-to-date then becomes critical such that no team member is using an outdated template.
 If you ever end up in this situation, we highly recommend to checkout [cruft](https://github.com/cruft/cruft) that works alongside `cookiecutter` to not only make projects but update existing ones as template evolves.
 Cruft additionally also has template validation capabilities to ensure projects match the latest version of a template.